CootCraig/nanoc_blog/blog/content/posts/2015-10-08-spa-water-treatment.md

 party's, and/or don't want to use as much chlorine.

 Easy as can be, and your tub is always ready.

+<a href="http://www.troublefreepool.com/content/123-abc-of-pool-water-chemistry" target="_blank">TFPC - ABCs of Pool Water Chemistry</a>

+There are five chemical levels that every pool owner needs to keep track of:

+* FC - Free Chlorine - A sanitizer which keeps your pool water safe and free of germs.
+Chlorine must be constantly replenished. (level depends on CYA)
+* PH - Acidity/Alkalinity - Needs to be kept in balance to prevent irritation and protect the pool equipment.
+(7.5 to 7.8)
+* TA - Total Alkalinity - Appropriate levels help keep the PH in balance.
+High levels can cause PH to rise.
+(60 to 120, sometimes higher)
+* CH - Calcium Hardness - Appropriate levels help prevent plaster damage.
+High levels can cause calcium scaling.
+(220 to 350, vinyl lower)
+* CYA - Cyanuric Acid - Protects chlorine from sunlight and determines the required FC level. (outdoors 30 to 50, SWG 70 to 80, indoors 0 to 20)

+And others

+* CC - Combined Chlorine - CC over 0.5 indicates a problem.
+* Borate - An optional enhancement.

 <a href="http://www.troublefreepool.com/threads/87486-Hot-tub-arrived-water-chemistry-questions?p=749741&viewfull=1#post749741" target="_blank">chem geek - Re: Hot tub arrived, water chemistry questions</a>